 Admittedly she reverts to a semblance of rationality by proclaiming, in what seems a pastiche of Austen, that she sees

 no reason why two people of good sense and amiable dispositions should not find a tolerable measure of conjugal felicity, even if they are not, perhaps, united by those bonds of affection and familiarity which one might wish.
 (26)

-Due to his lifestyle, Nev would appear to be similar to Lord Squanderfield and thus the antithesis of the Austenian hero.
+Due to his lifestyle, Nev would also appear to be similar to Lord Squanderfield in character, and thus the antithesis of the Austenian hero.
 Indeed, Penny marries Nev despite the warnings contained in Austen’s novels.
 Lerner deliberately depicts Penny reading the following passage just before Nev arrives to propose to her:

 Nev is, however, perhaps implicitly compared favorably to one Austen hero with respect to his response to Penny, for Nev considered her “very pretty” and appreciated her “fine dark eyes” (4) when they first met, at a ball.
 This description may recall Mr Darcy’s comment about “a pair of fine eyes in the face of a pretty woman” (Austen 73) in Austen’s Pride and Prejudice, yet the proud and proper Darcy showed no enthusiasm about Elizabeth Bennet at the ball at which they first met.
 Indeed, he

 had at first scarcely allowed her to be pretty; he had looked at her without admiration at the ball; and when they next met, he looked at her only to criticise.
 But no sooner had he made it clear to himself and his friends that she had hardly a good feature in her face, than he began to find it was rendered uncommonly intelligent by the beautiful expression of her dark eyes.
 (70)